Punpunyawish/punpunyawish/README.md

 ### Hi there !! 👋

 ## About Me
-* A medical student of Chulalongkorn University.
+* Medical student of Chulalongkorn University
 * Developer @IT Department - SMCU
+* Computational Neuroscience Student @CCCN Lab

 ## Languages
 I am working with